Join the Muscle Disease Registry

 Get Tested & Diagnosed

-The Rare Genomes Project is a free genetic testing resource for those living in the US suspected of having a rare disease, who do not yet have genetic confirmation of their subtype (including VUS and results that do not match the patient’s symptoms).
+Detect Muscular Dystrophy is a sponsored, no charge genetic testing resource for those living in the US suspected of having a form of myopathy, who do not yet have genetic confirmation.
+Accurate and early identification of affected individuals allows for improved clinical outcomes.
 We encourage the NM community to take advantage of this free program while it lasts.
 No referral is needed.
 No health insurance is required.
-The blood draw is done locally.
-Findings are reported to your physician who then orders clinical confirmation, with results reported to you through your physician.
+The blood draw is done through your physician or local genetics provider, with results reported to you through your physician.
+Fill out this quick Contact Form for personalized guidance and support from the AFBS team.

 Donate Tissue Samples